Sichii/Chaos-Server/docs/articles/InitialSetup.md

 - Follow the instructions on [GitHub](https://help.github.com/articles/fork-a-repo/) to fork the [Chaos-Server repository](https://github.com/Sichii/Chaos-Server)
-- Following along with the guide, clone your forked repository and configure the upstream repository as the master branch on the Chaos-Server repository
+- Following along with the guide, clone your forked repository, and configure the upstream repository as the master or develop branch on the Chaos-Server repository. (develop is stable and updated more often)

 ## Configure the staging directory